-Obligatory registration: no Further information on registration: -
+Obligatory registration.
+No Tartier information of registration.

 Courses Hours per week Self-study

 Lecture 2 2

 (Additional offer: Exercise) (2)

 (Additional offer: Seminar) (2)

 ECTS in total 2

-Form of assessment mine the exact form ments of the module exam; the examiner will deterin accordance with the requireelement.
-In is only possible for the first
+Form of assessment Written and/or oral exam; the examiner will determine the exact form in accordance with the requirements of the module element.
+The exam registration is only possible for the first exam period.

-Preliminary course work Obligatory attendance e and sufficient participation
+Preliminary course work Obligatory attendance and sufficient participation

 Lecturer/Person in charge Didi Zhang

 Duration of module 1 semester

 Offering Fall semester

-Language Chinese and German
+Language Chinese and Germar ١

 Program-specific educational goals LG 3

 Grade graded

 Range of application B.Sc.
-Business Admin istration
+Business Admir nistration